prolego-team/pdd/README.md

 - You can focus on the highest-impact improvements rather than relying on trial and error.
 - You can detect potential issues in your solution early.

-Additionally, you’ve gained the confidence of your leadership.
-You’re able to demonstrate consistent progress, provide clear transparency, and estimate when your solution will be ready for production.
+Additionally, you’re able to demonstrate consistent progress, provide clear transparency, and estimate when your solution will be ready for production.

 ---
 # About